9 Fresh Ways to Promote Your Online Course

 As a professional consultant or expert, you work hard to educate others and help them develop their own skills.
 But you love every moment of it, because you get to share your passion and expertise with others who strive to learn more.

-And when you can do so by creating an online course, it removes all geographical and time barriers so you can teach the masses.
+And when you can do so by creating and publishing an online course, it removes all geographical and time barriers so you can teach the masses.

 Plus, the sky’s the limit for the content you create and how you turn it into a course.
 Between videos, emails, ebooks and more, there are so many ways to optimize your course to better help your students.